nasa-jpl/ION-DTN/gh-pages/docs/community/dtn-multicasting-main/Host1/ionstop.md

 ION_OPEN_SOURCE=1

-echo "IONSTOP will now stop ion and clean up the node for you..." bpversion if [ $? -eq 6 ]; then echo "acsadmin ." acsadmin . sleep 1 fi echo "bpadmin ." bpadmin . sleep 1
+echo "IONSTOP will now stop ion and clean up the node for you..." echo "bpadmin ." bpadmin . sleep 1